 FAMILY DAY CARE HOME: A private family caring for not more than six children including the provider's own children not in school full time, where the children are cared for not less than three nor more than twelve hours during a twenty-four hour period and where care is given on a regularly recurring basis.
-During the regular school year a maximum of three additional children who are in school full time, including the provider's own children, shall be permitted, except that if the provider has more than three children who are in school full time, or as otherwise defined under §19a-77 of the General Statutes.
+During the regular school year a maximum of three additional children who are in school full time, including the provider's own children, shall be permitted, except that if the provider has more than three children who are in school full time, all the provider's children shall be permitted, or as otherwise defined under §19a-77 of the General Statutes.